Angolans vote peacefully despite anger over inequality

 There has been a rush of infrastructure investment - roads, housing estates, bridges, hospitals, railway stations and airports - mostly built by Chinese and Portuguese companies.

+"This country had a lot of war, you have to give it time," said Guillermina Pereira, another Luanda resident, as she voted.

-Observers from the Southern African Development Community, the African Union and the Community of Portuguese-Speaking States, of which Angola is a member, witnessed the vote.
+Observers from the Southern African Development Community, the African Union and the Community of Portuguese-Speaking States, of which Angola is a member, are witnessing the vote.

+But there are no formal observer missions from the European Union or the United States, both major importers of Angola's oil along with China.
+Some senior diplomats from Western embassies said they had not received credentials to observe the voting.

 WATERFRONT FACELIFT, WATERLESS SLUMS